Preppy aesthetic, Preppie, or Prep (all abbreviations of the word preparatory), is the elitist subculture of America’s upper class.

 However, it is important to note that not all Preps align with conservative or Republican beliefs.
 The Preppy culture is not monolithic, and there are many variations and subcultures within it.
 Some Preps are far more liberal and progressive.

-Furthermore, it is crucial to recognize that the Preppy aesthetic, as with any cultural trend, is not immune to the influence of societal changes and progress.
-The younger generation of Preps is far more diverse and inclusive than their predecessors.
-Many younger Preps have embraced liberalism and are active in social justice movements such as Black Lives Matter and LGBTQ+ rights.
+Preppy aesthetic, as with any cultural trend, is not immune to the influence of societal changes and progress.
+The younger generation of Preps is far more diverse and inclusive than their predecessors and many younger Preps have embraced liberalism.

-The Preppy aesthetic has also been criticized for perpetuating certain outdated and harmful ideas.
-The Southern Preppy subculture, in particular, has been accused of upholding ideals associated with slavery, racism, and homophobia.
-The practice of Plantation Weddings and the culture of the Southern Belle, as mentioned in the text, have been called out for romanticizing a problematic past.
+The aesthetic has been criticized for perpetuating certain outdated and harmful ideas.
+Southern Preppy culture, in particular, has been accused of upholding ideals associated with slavery, racism, and homophobia.
+The practice of Plantation Weddings and the culture of the Southern Belle, for example, have been called out for romanticizing a problematic past.

 Preppy style isn’t just about looking good – it’s also about embracing a cultural tradition that celebrates the values of hard work, dedication, and community.